Getting Started for Video Conferences

 Take the following steps to enable this feature:

-2. Enable the MCU support setting.
+2. Enable the Use MCU setting.

 2. Indicate Mixing mode for video streams: